 Hari – Alternatively, Harri.
-A Welsh form of Harry, which is itself a form of Henry, which originally derives from Henricus - haim (home) + ric (ruler) in Germainic.
+This is a Welsh form of the name Harry, which is itself a form of the name Henry, which originally derives from Henricus - haim (home) + ric (ruler) in Germainic.

 The Kings known as Henry are referred to as Hari in Welsh, making this a name with many regal associations.Macsen

-Macsen – Most famously the Welsh name of Roman ruler Magnus Maximus – in Welsh, Macsen Wledig.
+Macsen : This is most famously the Welsh name of Roman ruler Magnus Maximus – in Welsh, Macsen Wledig.

 The Welsh name Macsen is similar to the name Max, from the same root as “maximum” – the greatest.Ioan

-Rhys – often pronounced more similarly to the name Reese or Rees, the correct Welsh pronunciation of Rhys requires a little practice.
+Rhys : Often pronounced like the names Reese or Rees, the correct Welsh pronunciation of the name Rhys requires a little practice.

-The meaning of this Welsh boy name is “ardent” or “fire” and it has been borne by many famous Welsh kings and noblemen, notably Rhys ap Grufydd or Rhys ap Tewdur.
+The meaning of this Welsh boy name is “ardent” or “fire” and it has been borne by many famous Welsh kings and noblemen, notably Rhys ap Grufydd and Rhys ap Tewdur.